A Complete Guide To Understanding Property Liens

 Do Liens Have to Be Paid Before Closing?

 When selling a home in Kansas City with a lien, it’s essential to know that liens must be paid off before closing.
-Liens are formal claims that are put on property and must be paid off for the deal to go through smoothly.
+Liens are formal claims put on property and must be paid off for the deal to go through smoothly.

 Title companies will do a full search of the title to find any liens and make it easier to remove them.
 Sellers should be ready to discuss how to pay off any outstanding bills, whether they are mortgage liens, tax liens, or judgment liens.